Asthma is a challenging condition. It can affect all

 children will have fewer, less severe asthma attacks.

-One of the best tools for managing asthma is a daily controller medicine that has a corticosteroid ("steroid").
-But some people worry about using steroid medicines because of myths they've heard about them.
-If you're making a decision about a steroid inhaler, it helps to know the facts.
+One of the best tools for managing asthma is a daily controller medicine that has a corticosteroid (sometimes called a "steroid").
+But some people worry about using corticosteroid medicines because of myths they've heard about them.
+If you're making a decision about a corticosteroid inhaler, it helps to know the facts.

 Most asthma attacks result from a failure to successfully control